-You are probably familiar with the idea of a “power of attorney” to empower another person, or agent, to act on your behalf.
+You are probably familiar with the idea of a “power of attorney” to empower another person, or power of attorney agent, to act on your behalf.
 However, if you become unable to make or express your own decisions in the future, what you need is a durable power of attorney, and it needs to be in place while you are still mentally competent.

 Different kinds of Powers of Attorney (POAs)

 Granting someone power of attorney enables them to sign or make decisions on your behalf.
 The power to act in your behalf can be general, allowing them to make a variety of decisions on your behalf, or it can be limited, giving specific powers and/or for a specific duration.
 Limited power of attorney can also be called special or specific power of attorney, and be limited to a specific, one-time action or decision.